sabidhasan/country-bot/README.md

 - `matplotlib` for generating histogram image
 - `Flask` for webserver
   - cd into `/wesberver`, run `python3 app.py`
+  - access the webserver running on the car through the network IP address of the Pi
 - `SQLAlchemy` for database management
 - `VueCLI` for front end and `npm` package manager and `NodeJS`
   - Build front end by cd into `/webserver/frontend`